mze-runner/amn-store/README.md

 # AMN Store

-Amn Store or Request store is a tiny module build on top of [express](https://expressjs.com/) to allow you to centralize and manage your data under Request object and pass it through middleware chain.
+Amn Store or Request store is a tiny module build on top of [express](https://expressjs.com/) to allow you to centralize and manage your data under Request object and pass it through the middleware chain.

 > Please note Amn Store is tightly-coupled with [express](#https://expressjs.com/)

 ## Initialization

-Before use you have to init the storage in your middleware chain.
+Before use, you have to init the storage in your middleware chain.

 ```javascript
 const express = require('express');